home-assistant/home-assistant.io/source/_components/enphase_envoy.markdown

  - /components/sensor.enphase_envoy/
 ---

-A sensor platform for the [Enphase Envoy](https://enphase.com/en-us/products-and-services/envoy-and-combiner) solar energy gateway.
+A sensor platform for the [Enphase Envoy](https://enphase.com/en-us/products-and-services/envoy) solar energy gateway.
 Works with older models that only have production metrics (ie. Envoy-C) and newer models that offer both production and consumption metrics (ie. Envoy-S).

-### Configuration
+### {% linkable_title Configuration %}

 To enable this sensor, add the following lines to your `configuration.yaml` file: